The Tennessee State Museum, Nashville, Tennessee: May 19th-October 1st, 2017

 My name is Alan Shuptrine.
 I am a watercolor artist living on Lookout Mountain in Tennessee.
 With my wife Bonny, I own a fine arts gallery, with businesses of restoration, conservation, and crafting one-of-a-kind gold leaf frames.
 All my life I have wanted to paint a collection of thematic watercolors that capture the heart and soul of the Appalachian Mountain culture in a collaborative book.

-The Serpentine Chain will be a unique and upscale large format art book which will explore and celebrate the connections between the people of Appalachia and their historical and cultural counterparts in the British Isles.
+I Come From A Place will be a unique and upscale large format art book which will explore and celebrate the connections between the people of Appalachia and their historical and cultural counterparts in the British Isles.
 This kinship can be traced culturally from the folk tales, quilt patterns, whiskey making, fiddle tunes, and speech patterns that can be found both in Appalachia and in Celtic Britain.

 I want to expose the significance and irony of serpentine, a dark green and mysterious mineral vein that lies beneath the Appalachian Trail.
 The project will have a coming home theme: why people live where they live, and why they feel a kinship or spiritual connection to a certain area.
 When you ask people about this, they simply say “it just feels right” or “it feels like home.”
 If you ask anyone living along the Trail, “Where is your heritage?”, the majority of them will say English, Irish, Scottish, or Welsh.
 That’s because they are the offspring of the early British settlers who moved into the rugged Appalachians and stayed there, because it “felt like home”.
 But there is something deeper than home–a buried secret.
 Running from Springer Mountain, Georgia and ending in Maine where the Trail stops in Mount Katahdin, serpentine is sometimes just inches under your feet and at other times it’s a half mile deep in the mountain.
-Because of it, we know that Britain was once connected to the Eastern Seaboard millions of years ago.
+Britain was once connected to the Eastern Seaboard millions of years ago.
 Continental drift pulled Britain away from our coast, and as the Atlantic Ocean was formed, the Appalachian Mountains were severed.
 Consequently, there is a matchbook vein of the same serpentine in the British Isles which snakes its way from Cornwall to Iceland to the Arctic Circle.
 So, when the 18th Century settlers moved into our Appalachians, they were actually coming home to the very same mountains (and to the very same serpentine) they had left an ocean away.

 My interest in preservation and conservation of our wilderness has spilled over into my 30-year career.
 I’ve been an outdoorsman and sportsman all my life, from childhood days where I would pass the time climbing trees, to later enjoying hiking, fishing, and hunting.
 My wife and I have always supported the protection of our lands, and we are actively involved in The Tennessee Land Trust, The Lookout Mountain Conservancy, and we support the Tennessee Wilderness Act.